 Before you can even begin planning your holiday, it is important to decide how many days in Galapagos will be enough to see everything you want to see while there.

 In this guide, we will explain the factors that need to be considered when budgeting your time for Galapagos.
-This includes considerations such as getting around the islands, daily costs, inter-island travel options, and more.
+This includes considerations such as how to travel around the islands, daily costs, inter-island transport options, and more.

 The most simplified answer is that you should allow at least 2-3 days per island you wish to see in Galapagos.

 For international visitors, 7-10 days on the Galapagos is the perfect amount of time.
-This is sufficient to see all three major islands, while allowing ample time for some of the incredible day tours available.
+This is sufficient to see all three major islands while allowing ample time for some incredible day tours.

 With that said, as with most destinations, the longer you have, the better!